Every day, we always make time in our busy schedules to clean the house. It’s a never ending task, especially in the kitchen.

 There is no way of telling for sure if brushes are cleaner than sponges, since we use them for various reasons.

 One thing is for sure, though: dish brushes are less prone to the growth of bacteria and germs because they dry quickly.
 While sponges are naturally a safe place for bacteria as they generally stay moist and warm.
 However, there are ways to sanitize both dish brushes and sponges to keep them clean.

 Dish brushes are probably the most hygienic option of all cleaning supplies.
 They are still prone to harboring bacteria and germs, however, especially when used as a cleaning tool in the kitchen.

-A big difference is that dish brushes dry more quickly after use; therefore, there’s less chance for bacteria to linger on them.
-Moreover, dish brushes’ bristles can shed moisture to prevent foul odors from developing.
+A big difference is that dish brushes dry more quickly after use; therefore there’s less chance for bacteria to linger on them.
+Dish brush bristles can shed moisture to prevent foul odors from developing.

 What is the best thing to wash dishes with?

 The best tool for washing dishes is a sponge.

 Sponges have two sides: the scouring pad for removing stubborn stains and dirt and the sponge itself, responsible for getting off the grimy stuff.

 Although sponges are the best option for washing dishes, it must be remembered that they are more prone to bacterial growth.
 It is highly recommended that you replace your kitchen sponges every once in a while, depending on how often you use them.

 Sponges are an ideal cleaning tool due to their soft and porous components.
 Most Americans prefer to use sponges for cleaning because they’re great at absorbing moisture, including water-based solutions, but can be used in cleaning impermeable surfaces as well.